caoyunkang/AdaCLIP/README.md

 python app.py
 ```

-Or please visit our [Online Demo](https://huggingface.co/spaces/Caoyunkang/AdaCLIP) for a quick start.
+Or visit our [Online Demo](https://huggingface.co/spaces/Caoyunkang/AdaCLIP) for a quick start.
+The three pre-trained weights mentioned are available there.
+Feel free to test them with your own data!

-The aforementioned three pre-trained weights are offered there.
-Feel free to test them on your own data!~
+Please note that we currently do not have a GPU environment for our Hugging Face Space, so inference for a single image may take approximately 50 seconds.

 ![Demo](./asset/Fig_app.png)